4 to Watch: Skateboarding Ramps Up for Its Olympics Debut

 Nyjah Huston and Jagger Eaton were among the athletes to watch with ties to Southern California when skateboarding made its much-anticipated Olympic debut.

+Eaton picked up a bronze, but Huston fell out of medal contention during the finals.

-Huston, of Laguna Beach, will be looking to win gold in the men's street event.
+Huston, of Laguna Beach, was looking to win gold in the men's street event.
 He's a four-time world champion with golds at the World Skateboarding Championships in 2014, 2017, 2018 and 2019.
 He also has 18 X Games medals with 16 coming in the street event.

 He is the highest-paid skateboarder in the world and will now look to shine in the inaugural Olympic skateboarding competition.